 There was always the desire to peel away the fanned paper cases whilst the cakes were still warm, but if I’d just waited a few moments more, the shiny icing and decorations would have made them even more of a treat.
 Icing was my sweet spot.
 I once decided to “ice” an entire room when holidaying in France at the age of eight; shaking an entire bottle of Johnson’s baby powder out onto the floor.
 The discovery of me smirking in my pink dungarees covered head to toe in white talc, grasping the 600g plastic bottle gave it all away.
 No cheeky grin would get me out of this one.

 Sometimes the simple recipes are the most comforting.
 Nostalgia is a great thing, especially when it comes from a finger-full of whipped icing coated in crazy colours.
 Get your tongue round that and you’ll remember reaching for the fairy cakes at your best friend’s sixth birthday party or like I did, time-travel back to the kitchen worktop with a cake-splattered recipe book to bake your first fairy cakes: a fluffy vanilla sponge, topped with white chocolate buttercream icing and dipped generously into a bowl of rainbow embellishment.
 Because really, what’s not to like?

-Trat Vanilla Fairy Cakes with White Chocolate Buttercream Icing
+can you buy Clomiphene from a chemist Vanilla Fairy Cakes with White Chocolate Buttercream Icing

 Cake mixture from Cupcakes from The Primrose Bakery